-The following consolidated financial information has been derived from the Company's consolidated financial statements, for each of the fiscal years in the five year period ended December 31, 1993, which statements have been audited by Arthur Andersen & Co., independent public accountants, as indicated in their reports incorporated by reference herein.
+The following consolidated financial information has been derived from the Company's consolidated financial statements, for each of the fiscal years in the five year period ended December 31, 1993, which statements have been audited by Arthur Andersen, independent public accountants, as indicated in their reports incorporated by reference herein.
 Reference is made to said reports for the years 1993 and 1992 which include an explanatory paragraph with respect to the changes in methods of accounting for income taxes and postretirement benefits other than pensions as discussed in the notes to the consolidated financial statements.
 The table also sets forth certain information on a pro forma basis giving effect to the Recapitalization.
-The following should be read in conjunction with the selected consolidated financial and operating information and the unaudited pro forma financial statements and the respective related notes thereto appearing elsewhere herein.
-See "SELECTED CONSOLIDATED FINANCIAL AND OPERATING INFORMATION -- UAL Corporation and Subsidiary Companies" and "UNAUDITED PRO FORMA FINANCIAL INFORMATION--UAL Corporation and Subsidiary Companies."
+The following should be read in conjunction with the consolidated financial and operating information, unaudited the pro forma financial statements and the related notes thereto appearing elsewhere herein.
+See "SELECTED CONSOLIDATED FINANCIAL AND OPERATING INFORMATION" and "UNAUDITED PRO FORMA FINANCIAL INFORMATION."
 In addition, this table should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 1993, as amended, which is incorporated in this Proxy Statement/Prospectus by reference and which includes the Company's Consolidated Financial Statements, the related notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations."